sreejithkchandran/python-easy7zip/README.md

 It is very easy and handy to use from a python program.
 7-Zip supports AES encryption so this can be very useful for security folks.
 The only prerequisite  for this module is a preinstalled 7-Zip program in either C:\ or C:\Program Files.
-This module is available via pip install, please use pip2.7 to install the python-easy7zip module.
+This module is available via pip install, please use pip2.7 to install the python-easy7zip module.(pip install easy7zip)

 Typical usage looks like: